 The new approach aims to work with both the individual in the care of Corrections, and their whānau, to build strong positive relationships, improve intergenerational wellbeing, and reduce offending and imprisonment.

 Why are you doing it?

 The Corrections system is not working, especially for Māori and they have been over-represented for too long.
 This investment aims to shift the system to take a kaupapa-Māori and whānau-centred approach.
 Māori currently make up around half of the prison population, despite being about 16 per cent of the national population.

 Where and when is this happening?

 Paiheretia will be initially focused in Hawke’s Bay and Northland, with a view to extend the approach to other areas in the future.
-The first pilot is expected to begin in Hawke’s Bay in late 2020.
+The first pilot is expected to begin in Hawke’s Bay in early 2021.

 Why Hawke’s Bay and Northland?

 Hawke’s Bay was chosen to build on the work already being done at the Hawke’s Bay Regional Prison to work in a kaupapa Māori and whānau-centred way , including Corrections’ wider Māori Pathway work with whānau Māori.
 Northland is a region with different challenges to Hawke’s Bay, and we wanted to pilot the initiative in a different environment and learn from that point of difference.

 Why are you using a whānau-centred approach in a Corrections setting?